 After completing the presentation of new material with the students, I ask students questions that require them to both understand and apply the new material.
 These activities enhance the students’ interpretive language capabilities and prepare them for the decoding of progressively more advanced authentic materials, as well as allowing me the opportunity to assess their understanding.
 I then guide the students through a co-construction of the underlying principle of the new material and a discussion of any particularities (exceptions, related principles, etc.).
 My students also engage in scaffolded small- and large-group discussions during much of the class time, which allows them to practice the language in guided, simulated authentic face-to-face interactions as often as possible.
 Since students inevitably vary in level within each classroom, this type of collaborative learning allows them to use these differences to their advantage and to enhance their interpersonal communication abilities.
 These interactions also provide time for formative assessments, as I am able to monitor the discussions in each group and guide the students’ use of any new lexical or syntactic items.

-For summative assessments of written and oral language competence, my students complete traditional exams and compositions, digital projects, in-class presentations, and oral assessments, all adapted to their level and to the objectives of the course.
+For summative assessments of written and oral language competence, my students complete digital projects, in-class presentations, oral assessments, and some traditional exams and compositions, all adapted to their level and to the objectives of the course.

+Digital projects (see sample works page for an example of a French 2 digital project) allow students to highlight their creativity and to apply their language knowledge to another domain.
+Quizzes and exams assess students’ metalinguistic knowledge within contextualized exercises.
 Written assessments provide opportunities for the students to demonstrate their understanding of the new syntactic, semantic, and pragmatic systems of their target language.
-Quizzes and exams assess students’ metalinguistic knowledge within contextualized exercises.
-Written compositions allow students to explore the relationship between their own experiences and their new language.
-At the intermediate and advanced levels, these compositions provide opportunities for students to develop a more sophisticated writing style that they can apply across disciplines and studies.
+They allow students to explore the relationship between their own experiences and their new language.
+At the intermediate and advanced levels, written assessments provide opportunities for students to improve their use of tone and register for a variety of contexts and audiences while developing a more sophisticated writing style that they can apply across disciplines and studies (see sample works page).